tracybedrosian/Machine-Learning-Kaggle-Titanic/README.md

 full_data$Embarked[c(62, 830)] <- 'C'
 ```

+#### B. Fare
-#### B. Fare: Another passenger is missing fare data, but we can estimate it from their class and point of embarkment
+Another passenger is missing fare data, but we can estimate it from their class and point of embarkment

 ```
 which(is.na(full_data$Fare))